nimiq/keyguard/README.md

 - run `yarn pr` to run all three checks (`typecheck`, `lint`, `test`) as they would for a PR.

+Note that it is mostly not necessary to run the build script for development purposes, as the code in `src` is fully functional and you can use it as an endpoint.

 ## Coding Style

 - Code style is enforced with ESLint.
 Run `yarn lint` to see errors.